London City Hall in the Docklands District; (c) Javier Martinez

 Passports are necessary for U.S. citizens.

-London uses military time or the 24 hour clock and dates are written day/month/year, so don’t get confused by the difference.
+London uses Military Time (24-hour clock) and dates are written day/month/year, so don’t get confused by the difference.

-Currency is the British Pound Sterling with major credit cards accepted by most establishments.
-Remember to check the exchange rate before you leave so that you are not in shock when you get your credit card bill.Don’t bring very much cash — simply use one of the many ATMs when you arrive at the airport.
+The currency is the British Pound Sterling with major credit cards accepted by most establishments.
+Check the exchange rate before you leave, but don’t bring too much cash.
+Simply use one of the many ATMs when you arrive at the airport.

 Time in London is five hours ahead of New York City.